5 Steps to grooming your long-haired cat

 Don’t wait for your long-haired cat to scratch you with its insanely long claws.
 Make it a habit to trim your pet’s nails every two weeks or as needed.

 To have a smooth nail-clipping process, make sure to put your cat at ease first.
 Play with their feet tenderly and speak with a soothing voice.
-You may also give treats to encourage good behaviour when grooming.
+You may also give treats to encourage good behavior when grooming.

 How to trim your cat’s nails: